Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Duskblade of Draktharr.png" Align=right width=8% height=8%>

 - Dagger
+- Attunement

 **Nightstalker**: Whenever a creature you've dealt damage to with _Duskblade of Draktharr_ in the past 6 seconds dies, it casts invisibility on you.
-Once this effect has ben used, it cannot be used again until 30 seconds pass
+Once this effect has ben used, it cannot be used again until 24 seconds pass

-**Deep Wounds**: Whenever you hit a creature that are unaware of your presence. you, _Duskblade of Draktharr_ deals 2d6 additional force damage.
+**Deep Wounds**: Whenever you hit a creature that are unaware of your presence. you, _Duskblade of Draktharr_ deals 4d6 additional force damage.

 **Haste**: The cooldowns of you items and runes are reduced with 6 seconds.

-_You gian +2 to hit and damage rolls using this magical weapon_
+_You gain +3 to hit and damage rolls using this magical weapon_

 ---